 The tour takes place during the last two weeks of June each year, finishing in time for folk to be home for the Fourth of July celebrations.

+This tour runs on odd numbered years – the next one is in 2017.
 The itinerary commences with everyone being picked up at Edinburgh airport.
 Places visited include Roslin Chapel, Moffat, The Antrim Glens/Giant’s Causeway, Ulster folk and transport museum, The Burns Experience in Alloway, Loch Lomond, Glencoe, Mull and Iona, Culloden, The Perthshire Highlands, Edinburgh and Fife (including St. Andrews).
 At the tour’s conclusion, you get tucked into the airport hotel on the evening before departure.

 Along the way we are entertained by excellent traditional singers and musicians from among Jack’s musical connections through the years.